The Best Password Managers 2023

 Bitwarden pings to ask if you want it to remember a password when you’re on a site that isn’t already saved in your password vault.

-Bitwarden offers some useful reports about your passwords and their overall security as well.
+Bitwarden offers some useful vault health reports about your passwords and their overall security as well.

-With the free plan, you can see if your data was involved in a data breach.
-The Premium plan includes reports that show whether you’ve had any exposed passwords or any reused or weak passwords, and it includes a data breach report.
+With the free plan, you can also receive a data breach reports see if your username has been involved in a breach.
+Bitwarden Premium includes reports that show whether you’ve had any exposed passwords or any reused or weak passwords.

-These reports can help ensure you’re using strong passwords and practicing good cybersecurity habits.
+These password health reports can help ensure you’re using strong passwords and practicing good cybersecurity habits.

 Bitwarden's Premium plan includes reports that show whether you’ve had any exposed passwords or any reused or weak passwords, and it includes a data breach report.